Hordeum pusillum: Domestication

 Little barley is believed to have been cultivated by Native Americans due to its abundance in archaeological sites.
 Evidence for the earliest known cultivation in eastern North America was found at the Gast Spring site in what is today Louisa County, Iowa.
 Seeds were found alongside domesticated goosefoot seeds and squash or gourd rinds dating to 2,800 to 3,000 years ago.
 Large plots were required to produce adequate harvests due to the grain's small size.
 Hordeum pusillum was briefly domesticated during the Prehispanic period.
 Evidence suggests domestication took place in the southeastern and southwestern United States.
 In the southeastern and midwestern United States, however, domestication lasted through the Middle Archaic and protohistoric periods.
-To the Hohokam culture in Arizona, archeological evidence suggests that little barley was used for trade between other tribes whose diet did not normally included domesticated little barley.
+To the Hohokam culture in Arizona, archeological evidence suggests that little barley was used for trade between other tribes whose diet did not normally include domesticated little barley.

 Little barley cultivation is important in understanding pre-maize agriculture.